gkmn21/DIRECT/README.md

 This folder contains the source code for the paper **DIRECT: Deep Reinforcement Learning for Tourist Route Recommendation**.

-## Folders
-- `SSLP`, `USLP` - contain codes for the models SSLP and USLP respectively
-- `Datasets` - contains TD1, TD2 and ID1 datasets.
-- `Ground Truth Generation` - contains groundtruth generation scripts for creating TD1, TD2 and ID1 datasets.

 ## Dependencies
-The `requirements.txt` has been provided for creating a venv environment with all dependencies.
+The `requirements.txt` has been provided for creating a virtual environment with all dependencies.
 To install the requirements run:
 ```
 pip install -r requirements.txt
 ```